 In summary, this is a great book with beautiful prose, a compelling story, and amazing characters.
 And it’s one of my all-time favorites.
 Ever.

-Possible Pairings: The Secret Life of Prince Charming by Deb Caletti, Can’t Look Away by Donna Cooner, Undercover by Beth Kephart, The Astonishing Adventures of Fanboy and Goth Girl by Barry Lyga, A Map of the Known World by Lisa Ann Sandell, The Beginning of Everything by Robyn Schneider, The Archived by Victoria Schwab, The Edge of Falling by Rebecca Serle, How to Say Goodbye in Robot by Natalie Standiford
+Possible Pairings: The Secret Life of Prince Charming by Deb Caletti, Can’t Look Away by Donna Cooner, Words in Deep Blue by Cath Crowley, Undercover by Beth Kephart, The Astonishing Adventures of Fanboy and Goth Girl by Barry Lyga, A Map of the Known World by Lisa Ann Sandell, The Beginning of Everything by Robyn Schneider, The Archived by Victoria Schwab, The Edge of Falling by Rebecca Serle, How to Say Goodbye in Robot by Natalie Standiford